-Zara is the largest clothing and apparel retailer in the world.
-It is also one of the more prominent fast-fashion brands and one of the largest clothing and apparel brands in the world with more than 2200 stores across 88 countries.
+Zara is one of the largest clothing and apparel retailers in the world in terms of sales.
+It is also one of the more prominent fast-fashion brands and one of the largest clothing and apparel brands in the world based on reach with more than 2200 stores across 88 countries.
 This article analyzes its industry and competitive positions using the Five Forces model of Michael E. Porter.

 An Analysis of Zara Based on Porter’s Five Forces Framework: Understanding Its Industry and Competitive Positions